How to Get an Apartment Co Signer

 Don’t assume that anyone agreeing to co-sign a lease is financially responsible.
 You need to run a credit check on them as well and get proof of income and employment history.

 You Don’t Have to Rent to a Tenant With a Co-Signer

 While a co-signer can make a prospective tenant more desirable, you are not obligated to rent to a tenant because they have a co-signer.
 If you feel another prospective tenant is more qualified, it is your right as a landlord to rent to them instead.

 How to Get a Co-Signer for an Apartment

-- Explain Your Situation- Explain to the individual why you need a co-signer.
+Explain to the individual why you need a co-signer.
 Are you fresh out of college with no credit history?
 Did you make a poor financial decision when you were very young that stayed on your credit report?
-Be honest because a co-signer is taking on a lot of risk.
+Be honest because a co-signer is taking on a lot of risks.

-- Offer to Sign a Separate Agreement With the Co-Signer to Pay Back Any Debt Owed- You can offer to sign a separate binding contract with the co-signer.
+You can offer to sign a separate binding contract to pay back any debt owed with the co-signer.
 If for any reason they have to pay for any of your debts, you would be responsible for re-paying them two times the amount they paid off.